MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-setclientcertificatebyid.md

 ---
-title: Bitsadmin setclientcertificatebyid
+title: bitsadmin setclientcertificatebyid
-description: "Windows Commands topic for **Bitsadmin setclientcertificatebyid** - Specifies the identifier of the client certificate to use for client authentication in an HTTPS \(SSL\) request" ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin setclientcertificatebyid** - Specifies the identifier of the client certificate to use for client authentication in an HTTPS \(SSL\) request" ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na